cloudfoundry/cf-for-k8s/community/CONTRIBUTING.md

 When ready, if you have not already done so, sign a contributor license agreements and submit the PR.
 The PR checks will validate your changes on a fresh cluster and run unit tests.
 If there are failures, check out the individual checks to debug the issue and don't hesitate to ping the members in #cf-for-k8s slack channel for help.

 ### Getting started with contribution
-If you're looking to get started today, you can explore the [Good first issue](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22) labelled issues in cf-for-k8s repository.
+If you're looking to get started today, you can explore the [good first issue](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22) labelled issues in cf-for-k8s repository.

-If you're looking to take on more, you can expplore the [Help wanted](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+wanted%22) labelled issues to get started.
+If you're looking to take on more, you can expplore the [help wanted](https://github.com/cloudfoundry/cf-for-k8s/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+wanted%22) labelled issues to get started.

 You can create [issues](https://github.com/cloudfoundry/cf-for-k8s/issues) to report bugs or submit feature requests.
 The approporate templates will guide you to fill the key pieces of information.